 The Patriot Post® · Honoring the Sanctity of Life

-Today marks the 43rd anniversary of the two most tragic Supreme Court decisions in American history, Roe v.
+Today marks the 45th anniversary of the two most tragic Supreme Court decisions in American history, Roe v.
 Wade and Doe v.
 Bolton.
+(Pro-lifers around the nation celebrated Sanctity of Life Sunday last week.)
 Those decisions sparked a contentious debate between those who would deny legal protection for babies in the womb, and those who rightly acknowledge that those babies constitute “life” as understood throughout history and affirmed in our Declaration of Independence.
-Tragically, that right has been denied to 58 million unborn children sacrificed on the altar of “choice” since 1973.
+Tragically, that right has been denied to nearly 60 million unborn children sacrificed on the altar of “choice” since 1973.

 Though this issue will never be resolved until the yearly number of abortions is zero, there are encouraging prospects to note as we consider the sanctity of human life.
 And every life saved is a victory.